Social media audit: Free template, checklists, and examples

 When should you do a social media audit?

-How to perform your social media audit
+How to perform a social media audit

 Whether this is your first audit or you’re a social media audit pro, follow these seven steps to ensure a smooth process.
 To get started, download our free social media audit template below and follow along as you gather and fill out all of the information needed.